ftx/rancher-nginx-php-gluster-ha/README.md

 ##### Extra : Git repo for your Nginx folder or/and Your Web Project

-You need install a GlusterFS Server and had a volume name.
+:warning: OPTIONAL : Have a GlusterFS Server and had a volume name. / Have a Percona DB Cluster

 ##### Global
 |ENV Variable  |Required |Default   |Example   |